Library Document Details

 All travelers engaging in UAB-related international travel are encouraged to check the travel warnings provided by the U.S. State Department for the countries to be visited.

-For assistance with obtaining or interpreting the travel warnings, employees may contact the UAB Office of Sponsored International Programs, and students may contact the UAB Office for Study Away.
+For assistance with obtaining or interpreting the travel warnings, employees may contact the UAB Office of Sponsored International Programs, and students may contact UAB Education Abroad.

 Additional information on international travel safety is available at the